angristan/openvpn-install/README.md

 Other variables can be set depending on your choice (encryption, compression).
 You can search for then in the `installQuestions()` function of the script.

-Password-protected clients are not supported by the headless installation method since user input is expected by OpenSSL.
+Password-protected clients are not supported by the headless installation method since user input is expected by Easy-RSA.

 ## Features